ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-migration.md

 asks the lexer for a token, looks up actions through the language, manipulates histories through the stack, and builds subtrees.
 The accepted subtree becomes a tree; nodes and cursors expose public views over it.
-Recovery and balancing remain visible phases rather than surprising appendices inside one enormous function.
+Recovery and balancing (a pass in which Tree-sitter rebalances deeply repeated subtrees after parsing) remain visible phases rather than surprising appendices inside one enormous function.

 The goal was not maximum Rust flavor.
 It was local reasoning.
 A reader should be able to answer: